zrshishir/php-form-submission/README.md

        private $password = 'your password';
        private $database = 'database name';
       ````
  - Now open your browser and execute the index.php file which is in your project root directory.

-3. LEMP stack installation:
+2. LEMP stack installation:
     - Make ready your linux with nginx, mysql and php.
 You can follow the link [LEMP stack installation on ubunut 18.04](https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-ubuntu-18-04)
     - Create a database on your phpmyadmin or mysql
-    - Import the php form-submission.sql (it is in the root directory) file into your database.
+    - Import the form-submission.sql (it is in the root directory) file into your database.
     - Set your database credentials in DatabaseConnection.php file  which is in app/controller directory and edit $host, $user, $password and $database with you own credentials.
     - Now open your browser, write your domain name and execute the index.php file which is in your project root directory.